ravendb/docs/docs/server/administration/configuration.markdown

 * **Raven/WebDir**
     The directory to search for RavenDB's WebUI.
 This is usually only useful if you are debugging RavenDB's WebUI
     _Default:_ ~/Raven/WebUI

+* **Raven/Authorization/Windows/RequiredGroups**
+    Limit the users that can authenticate to RavenDB to only users in the specified groups.
+Multiple groups can be specified, separated by a semi column (;).

 ## Esent settings